Rani-Eilon/Rani-Eilon/README.md

 ## AI-Driven Shape Analysis

 An AI-based tool that generates and analyzes geometric shapes.
-The project explores symmetry, spatial structure, and shape optimization using machine-learning techniques. https://github.com/Rani-Eilon/Vision-Based-Shape-Recognition
+The project explores symmetry, spatial structure, and shape optimization using machine-learning techniques./n https://github.com/Rani-Eilon/Vision-Based-Shape-Recognition